fred-corp/Ecosystem_PO3L_ECAM/ecosystemExampleFiles/reference.md

- "defaultFP" : int FP,            # Default foodpoints for (new) lifes "starveAfter" : int n,           # Remove 1 FP after n amount of rounds "HPFPEquivalence" : int n,       # How much food points you get for one health point "meatCompostAfter" : int n,      # How much rounds it takes for a piece of meat to compost "foodRestoreAmount" : int n,     # How much food points a piece of meat/organic waste restores "defaultVisionRadius" : int r,   # Vision radius for everyone
+ "defaultFP" : int FP,            # Default foodpoints for (new) lifes "starveAfter" : int n,           # Remove 1 FP after n amount of rounds "HPFPEquivalence" : int n,       # How much food points you get for one health point "organicwasteDropChance" : int c,# Probability for an animal to drop organic waste on each round "meatCompostAfter" : int n,      # How much rounds it takes for a piece of meat to compost "foodRestoreAmount" : int n,     # How much food points a piece of meat/organic waste restores "defaultVisionRadius" : int r,   # Vision radius for everyone